HeathSun/a42z-Judge/README.md

 > **Building the Trust Layer for the AI Era - Capturing Real Signals Beyond the Hype**

-a42z is the world's first autonomous, insightful, and fair AI judging system for hackathons.
+a42z Judge Judge is the world's first autonomous, insightful, and fair AI judging system for hackathons built by the team a42z.
 We're creating a comprehensive evaluation engine that combines multimodal AI analysis with expert knowledge to deliver transparent, explainable, and bias-reduced assessment results.

 ## 🌟 Vision

 In the AI era, we need a new paradigm for evaluating innovation.
-Traditional hackathon judging relies heavily on subjective human judgment, leading to inconsistencies and missed opportunities. a42z addresses this by creating a sophisticated AI-powered evaluation system that:
+Traditional hackathon judging relies heavily on subjective human judgment, leading to inconsistencies and missed opportunities. a42z Judge addresses this by creating a sophisticated AI-powered evaluation system that:

 - **Cross-references** project materials (code, demo decks, PRDs) against open-source repositories and past winning cases
 - **Leverages** quality signals like GitHub stars, activity metrics, and code quality indicators